afourmy/pyNMS/README.md

 ## Saving and import/export

-Projects can be saved to an excel or a csv format.
-This can also be used to import an existing network into NetDim.
+Projects can be imported from / exported to an excel or a csv file.
+This allows to import an existing network into NetDim.

 ![Excel project](https://github.com/mintoo/networks/raw/master/Readme/xls_import.PNG)